 Feeling overwhelming relief, Hilda told the girls to go below, ready to disembark, then turned to the boy, who was now white to the lips and still shaking.

-“Let's go and find your parents.
+“Let's find your parents.
 Would you tell me your name?”

 He looked at her blankly.
 Cursing her own stupidity, she repeated the questions in French.